trimstray/nginx-admins-handbook/README.md

 - `data/paths.list`:

 ```
-/ - it's not recommend, requests are being duplicated if you add '/'
+/ - it's not recommend, requests are being duplicated if you add only '/'
 /foo/bar
 /articles/id=25
 /3a06e672fad4bec2383748cfd82547ee.html